-We currently market only one patented and FDA-cleared vascular-testing product, QuantaFloTM, to our customers, who include insurance plans, physician groups and risk assessment groups.
-Additionally, in April 2015, we launched our multi-test service platform, WellChecTM.
+We currently market only one patented and FDA-cleared vascular-testing product, QuantaFlo[TM], to our customers, who include insurance plans, physician groups and risk assessment groups.
+In April 2015, we launched our multi-test service platform, WellChec[TM], to more comprehensively evaluate our customers' patients for chronic disease.
+In October 2016, we shifted our marketing focus from WellChec[TM] as a service that employs medical professionals to do exams and tests to a service that provides software and equipment such as QuantaFlo[TM] to the home healthcare risk assessment industry.